-Adi Ivgi is a violinist, baroque violinist, arranger, conductor and composer, he has been personally invited to play the Schumann Piano Quintet with Violinist Maxim Vengerov in ICM Chamber Music Center, as well as Violinist Christian Tetzlaff at the Swiss International Music Academy, where he was selected by Maestro Tetzlaff himself to perform alongside him, and with The Austrian based Simply Quartet.
-Adi is the first prize winner of TARF International Early Music Competition 2025.
+Adi Ivgi is a violinist, baroque violinist, arranger, conductor, and composer.
+He was personally invited to perform Schumann’s Piano Quintet with violinist Maxim Vengerov at the ICM Chamber Music Center, and to perform alongside violinist Christian Tetzlaff at the Swiss International Music Academy (SIMA), where he was selected by Tetzlaff himself.
+He has also performed with the Austrian-based Simply Quartet.
+Adi is the First Prize winner of the TARF International Early Music Competition and the BMSM Strings Competition 2026.

 “an excellent violinist who has very Good command of his instrument, but beyond that - possesses an uncommon affinity with style, Harmony, counterpoint and general musicianship, Which in many years of teaching I have never seen in someone so young.”

-Among his many solo and chamber masterclasses and performances, Adi has worked with and under artists such as Maxim Vengerov, Christian Tetzlaff, Vadim Gluzman, Menahem Pressler, Corina Belcea, Miriam Fried, Guy Braunstein, Sayaka Shoji, David Kim, Sergey Malov, Grigory Kalinovsky, Alexandra Conunova, Barbara Doll and Chaim Taub.
+Among his many solo and chamber masterclasses and performances, Adi has worked with and under artists such as Maxim Vengerov, Christian Tetzlaff, Vadim Gluzman, Menahem Pressler, Corina Belcea, Miriam Fried, Ilya Gringolts, Guy Braunstein, Sergey Malov, David Kim, Barbara Doll, Nora Chastain, Grigory Kalinovsky, Alexandra Conunova, Sayaka Shoji and Chaim Taub.

-Adi has won the first prize in the BMSM Chamber Music Competition 2024 playing the Ravel Trio, he is a member of BMSM Quartet in residence, the Gertler String Quartet.
-He has played in Carnegie Hall as part of the Galilee Chamber Orchestra and has served as Concertmaster and section leader in the Buchmann Mehta Symphony Orchestra under the Baton of Maestri Zubin Mehta and Lahav Shani in Goethe University's 110 Anniversary in Frankfurt, Germany tour, the 2025 IPO BMSM Gala and numerous other orchestral projects.
+Adi has been accepted to study his master's degree at the Zurich University of The Arts (ZHdK), the Conservatorium van Amsterdam (CvA), the Basel Hochschule fur Musik and the Royal Conservatoire of Hague.
+He has won the first prize in the BMSM Chamber Music Competition 2024, he is a member of BMSM Quartet in residence, the Gertler String Quartet.
+He has played in Carnegie Hall as part of the Galilee Chamber Orchestra and has served as Concertmaster and section leader in the Buchmann Mehta Symphony Orchestra under the Baton of Maestri Vasili Petrenko, Zubin Mehta and Lahav Shani in Goethe University's 110 Anniversary in Frankfurt, Germany tour, the 2025 IPO BMSM Gala and numerous other orchestral projects.
 Adi is also an avid interpreter of historically informed music and has been studying baroque with Maestra Kati Debrezeni, he is the first Israeli to play chamber music on A Graf Fortepiano in Israel.

 Born in Be'er Sheva, Israel 2002.
 Adi began studying violin and composition at the age of 5 at the Conservatory of Music in Be'er Sheva with the support of the Edna & Albert Sarney scholarship award.
 After graduating from the Israeli Conservatory of Music in Tel Aviv and starting his studies with Prof. Hagai Shaham at the Buchmann - Mehta School of Music at Tel Aviv University, he's currently finishing his violin performance degree in the class of Dr. Guy Figer.
 As well as studying Baroque Violin with Prof. Kati Debretzeni.